openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-2/03-image-internals.md

 ``ldd /usr/bin/curl``{{execute}}

 Let's see what packages deliver those libraries?
 Both, OpenSSL, and the Network Security Services libraries.
-When there is a new CVE discovered in either nss or oepnssl, a new container image will need built to patch it.
+When there is a new CVE discovered in either nss or openssl, a new container image will need built to patch it.

 ``rpm -qf /lib64/libssl.so.10``{{execute}}